- China Tours +

 As a fun and relaxing game, cuju was used in the military to train soldiers.
 Its rules were similar to football — about twelve people were in each group, the use of hands was not allowed, only the feet and head could be used, and the ball should be hit into the opposite goal.

-Played on a board that was nine lines wide and ten lines long, xiangqi had two colors: red and black.
+Played on a board that was nine lines wide and ten lines long, Chinese chess had two colors: red and black.
 Each side had a general, advisors, elephants, horses, chariots, cannons, and soldiers.
 The object was to capture the enemy's general.

-Go was complex.
-The standard board had a 19x19 grid with 361 crosses.
-It aimed at filling a larger total area of the board than the opponent.
+Go is complex.
+The standard board has a 19x19 grid with 361 crosses, where either white or black stones are placed by two players taking turns.
+The aim is to surround a larger total area of the board than the opponent.

 Traditional Chinese opera (戏曲, xìqǔ) was a combination of dancing, singing, and acting.
 It originated from the Later Zhao Dynasty (319–351) and peaked in the Ming Dynasty (1368–1644) and the Qing Dynasty (1644–1911).